 Our analysis of nearly a 100 years of investment research & practice, led to the conclusion that value investing philosophy with its focus on minimizing risks (“Safety First”) can deliver true alpha over the long-term.

-Scientific Alpha is built on decades of deep research on value investing philosophy and the first principles of investment management.
+Scientific Investing is built on decades of deep research on value investing philosophy and the first principles of investment management.

-OmniScience Capital’s Scientific Alpha investment engine is the culmination of the multi-decadal immersion in the value investing philosophy—primarily a risk-averse mindset while operating in risky asset classes—and a scientific mindset which requires focus on root causes and a reproducible, replicable approach.
-Scientific Alpha focuses on the most important and powerful causes of investment returns and creates investment grade equity portfolios on any investment universe.
-In short,Scientific Alpha focuses on buying Supernormal companies at Supernormal prices, thus directing the portfolio towards Supernormal returns, i.e. alpha.
+OmniScience Capital’s Scientific Investing Framework is the culmination of a multi-decadal immersion in understanding what has worked in investment management, and practicing it—primarily a risk-averse mindset while operating in risky asset classes—and a scientific mindset which requires focus on root causes and a reproducible, replicable approach.
+Scientific Investing focuses on the most important and powerful causes of investment returns and creates investment grade equity portfolios on any investment universe.
+In short,Scientific Investing focuses on buying Supernormal companies at Supernormal prices, thus directing the portfolio towards Supernormal returns, i.e. alpha.

-OmniScience Capital’s Scientific Alpha investment engine implements a highly structured value investing approach.
+OmniScience Capital’s Scientific Investing Framework implements a highly disciplined investing approach.
 The primary risks, i.e. ways of losing capital, have been identified and criteria to avoid or mitigate these have been defined.
 The number of stocks in the portfolio, the maximum allocation limits for a single stock or sector and the rebalancing frequency for the portfolio are also fully defined.
 At every rebalance it follows a zero-based approach and searches through the full investment universe to create the optimum portfolio in the market at that point of time.

 Strategic Asset Allocation Strategies for